Mykolaiv Oblast: Geography

 To the south, the oblast is also bordered by the Black Sea.
 To Mykolaiv Oblast belong Kinburn Peninsula, Berezan Island in Black Sea, Pervomaisky Island in Dnieper Estuary.

+Historically, it is located in Yedisan (central and southern parts), Zaporizhzhia (northern part) and Podolia (north-western part).
+Pervomaisk, the second largest city of the province, is located at the tripoint of the three historic regions.

 In regards to relief, Mykolaiv Oblast is a plain that gently slopes in southern direction.
 Bigger portion of the territory lays within Black Sea Lowland.
 To the north there are spurs of Podolian and Dnieper uplands.
 Among major valuable deposits and minerals there are nickel, uranium ores, granite, gneiss, quartzites.

 The climate is moderately continental with a mild winter of small snow amount and hot arid summer.

 In the territory of the region are eighty-five rivers that belong to basin of the Black Sea.
 Among main rivers there are the Southern Bug (Boh) which splits the oblast into eastern and western parts, Inhulets, and Berezan.

 Points of interest

 The following historic-cultural sites were nominated for the Seven Wonders of Ukraine or Seven Natural Wonders of Ukraine.